habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/update_packages.md

 For airgapped Habitat Builder deployments, `pkg-sync` can't transfer packages from the public internet to your instance.
 In this case, you'll download packages on an internet-connected computer, transfer them to your airgapped Habitat Builder, and bulk upload them.

-Follow these steps to refresh an airgapped On-Prem Builder with the latest stable Habitat packages:
+Follow these steps to refresh an airgapped On-Prem Builder with the latest base Habitat packages:

 1. On an internet connected machine, install the `habitat/pkg-sync` package: